Storm Darragh: Train lines reopen but thousands remain without power in NI

 On Sunday morning, public transport provider Translink said all rail lines were open, although some speed restrictions are in place.

-NIE Networks said fewer than 12,000 remained without power by Sunday afternoon.
-They have indicated it may take a number of days to reconnect those customers.
+NIE Networks said around 7,000 remained without power by Sunday evening.
+The group indicated it may take a number of days to reconnect those customers.

 Network operations manager Alex Houston said engineers are working to restore customers as quickly as possible.